Sorrel

-Sorrel (Rumex acetosa), also called common sorrel or garden sorrel, is a perennial herbaceous plant in the family Polygonaceae.
-Other names for sorrel include spinach dock and narrow-leaved dock ("dock" being a common name for the genus Rumex).
+Sorrel (Rumex acetosa) is a perennial herbaceous plant in the family Polygonaceae.
+It is also called common sorrel, meadow sorrel, green sorrel, sour dock, spinach dock and narrow-leaved dock ("dock" often used for the genus).

-Sorrel is native to Eurasia and a common plant in grassland habitats.
-It is often cultivated as a leaf vegetable or herb.
+The species is native to Eurasia and a common wild plant in grassland habitats.
+It is often consumed as a leaf vegetable or herb, and has a cultigen, called Rumex rugosus and garden sorrel, that is typically the taxon found in gardens and sold by commercial suppliers.

 Description

 Sorrel is a slender herbaceous perennial plant about 60 cm high, with roots that run deep into the ground, as well as juicy stems and arrow-shaped (sagittate) leaves which grow from a rosette.
 The lower leaves are 7 to 15 cm in length with long petioles and a membranous ocrea formed of fused, sheathing stipules.
 The upper leaves are sessile, (growing directly from the stem without a petiole) and frequently become crimson.

-It has whorled spikes of reddish-green flowers, which bloom in early summer, becoming purplish.
+The plant has whorled spikes of reddish-green flowers, which bloom in early summer, becoming purplish.
 The species is dioecious, with stamens and pistils on different plants.